dart-lang/site-www/src/faq.md

 ### Q. Can Dart add tuples, pattern matching, non-nullable types, partial evaluation, optional semicolons, ...?

-The Dart language is now at 1.x, and [Dart 2](/dart-2) is in development.

 Future releases might be able to include your feature, although we can't include everything.
 Some features don't fit the basic nature of the language,